hashicorp/terraform-provider-google/website/docs/r/dialogflow_cx_intent.html.markdown

   The language of the following fields in intent:
   Intent.training_phrases.parts.text
   If not specified, the agent's default language is used.
 Many languages are supported.
 Note: languages must be enabled in the agent before they can be used.

+* `is_default_welcome_intent` - (Optional) Marks this as the [Default Welcome Intent](https://cloud.google.com/dialogflow/cx/docs/concept/intent#welcome) for an agent.
+When you create an agent, a Default Welcome Intent is created automatically.
+The Default Welcome Intent cannot be deleted; deleting the `google_dialogflow_cx_intent` resource does nothing to the underlying GCP resources.

+~> Avoid having multiple `google_dialogflow_cx_intent` resources linked to the same agent with `is_default_welcome_intent = true` because they will compete to control a single Default Welcome Intent resource in GCP.

+* `is_default_negative_intent` - (Optional) Marks this as the [Default Negative Intent](https://cloud.google.com/dialogflow/cx/docs/concept/intent#negative) for an agent.
+When you create an agent, a Default Negative Intent is created automatically.
+The Default Negative Intent cannot be deleted; deleting the `google_dialogflow_cx_intent` resource does nothing to the underlying GCP resources.

+~> Avoid having multiple `google_dialogflow_cx_intent` resources linked to the same agent with `is_default_negative_intent = true` because they will compete to control a single Default Negative Intent resource in GCP.

 <a name="nested_training_phrases"></a>The `training_phrases` block supports: